dicook/Statistical_Thinking/static/tutorials/lab01/index.md

 3. Extract the values for Australia (`AUS`) and Shanghai (`QCN`)
 4. Compute the average and standard deviation of the reading scores (`PV1READ`), for each country
 5. Write a few sentences explaining what you learn about reading scores in these two countries

-## Turn in

-* Your `.Rmd` file
-* Your pdf (or word) file that results from knitting the Rmd
-* Make sure your group members are listed as authors, one person per group will turn in the report
-* **DUE**: Monday after the lab, by noon, loaded into moodle

 <meta name="copyright" content="LICENSE: CC BY-NC 3.0 US" />